 The Burt Reynolds Park east and west boat ramps are now open per Palm Beach County Emergency Order 2020-05 boat docks, ramps, marinas, and any other venues used for launching any recreational vessels are open but the following rules are in effect.

 As of May 18, additional park facilities have been reopened, please visit our beaches and parks page for more information and rules.
+On August 27, Palm Beach County issued Emergency Order Number 21 allowing for playgrounds in Palm Beach County to reopen for public use as of 5:00 pm this evening.

 Beaches open Monday, May 18.
 Board of County Commissioners for Palm Beach County authorized the re-opening of beaches and beachfront parks in the County.
 Residents will notice signage along the Jupiter beachfront alerting them to guidelines and rules for visiting the beach.
 Social distancing practices would still be in effect, and groups would be restricted to 10 or less.